Daye-Lee18/mybook/_pages/exams/final_student.md

 ### Q10.
 BST

-BST is a short term of (1) is a tree is designed for searching a data quickly.
-The root value of the tree has to be greater than the node(s) valud in the left subtree and the smaller than the value(s) in the right subtree.
-An interesting charateristic of the BST is that when you traverse it with (4), the resulting array is in ascending order.
-The time complexity for this appraoch with the number of data N is (5).
+BST is a short term for (1).
+It is a tree data structure designed for efficient searching.
+The root value must be (2) than every value in the left subtree and the (3) than every value in the right subtree.
+An interesting characteristic of the BST is that when you traverse it using (4), the resulting sequence is in ascending order.
+The time complexity for this traversal for N nodes is (5).

 ````{admonition} A10
 :class: dropdown